-It is common knowledge that warm air rises.
-While it is correctly understood that warm air rises because it is lighter than cooler air, a more fundamental process explains the cause of rising warm air.
+“Warm air rises” is common knowledge.
+While it is correctly understood that warm air rises because it is lighter than cooler air, the density difference alone doesn’t explain why it rises.
+A fundamental process explains the cause.

-Warm air has lower density as compared to cooler air; as the temperature increases, the density of the air decreases.
+Warm air has lower density compared to cooler air, and as the temperature increases, the density of the air decreases.
 However, even air that is of a lower density will not begin to rise by itself.

-Isaac Newton's first law of motion is that the velocity of an object will remain constant unless another force is exerted on that object.
+Isaac Newton's first law of motion explains that the velocity of an object will remain constant unless another force is exerted on that object.
 The more common way of saying this is “an object at rest stays at rest and an object in motion stays in motion unless acted upon by an outside force.”
-This is why decreasing the density alone is not sufficient enough to cause air to rise.
-There must be another force exerting on the less dense air for it to begin its upward motion.
+This is why decreasing the density alone is not enough to cause air to rise – there must be a force exerted on the air to begin its motion.

 That force is gravity.
-Gravity pulls cooler, denser air toward the earth's surface.
-As the denser air reaches the Earth's surface, it spreads and undercuts the less dense air which, in turn, forces the less dense air into motion, causing it to rise.
+Gravity pulls cooler, denser air toward the Earth's surface.
+As the denser air reaches the Earth's surface, it spreads out and undercuts the less dense air, which in turn forces the less dense air up and into motion, causing it to rise.

 This is how hot air ballooning works.
-A flame is used to heat the air inside of the balloon making it less dense.
-Outside of the balloon, the cooler, denser air is pulled down by gravity and undercutting the warmer, less dense air trapped inside the balloon, causing it to lift.
+A flame is used to heat the air inside of the balloon, making it less dense.
+Outside of the balloon, the cooler, denser air is pulled down by gravity and undercuts the warmer, less dense air trapped inside the balloon, causing it to lift.

 This is also why thunderstorms often form along weather fronts.
 A front represents the boundary where cooler, more dense air undercuts less dense, warmer air and forces it up into the atmosphere, forming the storms.